 The answer is because it’s not the best marker.

 #2.
-In addition, there are genetic variants which are now documented and known which alter how well a person can metabolize or break down thyroid hormone.
+In addition, there are genetic variants that are now documented and known which alter how well a person can metabolize or break down thyroid hormone.

 Certain individuals, no matter how much thyroid medication they take, will NEVER be able to produce enough T3 thyroid hormone on medications like Synthroid if they have this genetic variant (12).